Error-331/code_tests/docs/bible/links.md

 Imparted Inspiration - August 7 (Romans 15:4 KJV; When all seems lost, it is often an opportunity to wait upon the restoration, redemption and miracle power of the Lord);

+This is the Way - August 8 (1 Corinthians 13:4-7 KJV; Sharing love is - showing up, seeking restoration, and staying humble and connected);

+Steadfast Faith - August 9 (It may not feel like you're thriving when you are afflicted, but don't give up when life gets hard; Press into fellowship and find encouragement and strength in the support of family and community);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;